Commerce Exam > Commerce Notes > Accountancy Class 12 > NCERT Solution: Accounting for Share Capital

 7. Transferability of Shares: The shares of public limited company is easily and freely transferable without any consent from other members.
 But the share of ownership of a private limited company is not transferable without the consent of the other members.

-Question 2: Explain in brief the main categories in which the share capital of a company is divided.
+Q2: Explain in brief the main categories in which the share capital of a company is divided.

-Answer : The division of the share capital of a company into main categories is diagrammatically explained below.
+Ans: The division of the share capital of a company into main categories is diagrammatically explained below.

-NCERT Solution - Accounting for Share Capital | Accountancy Class 12 - Commerce
+NCERT Solution: Accounting for Share Capital | Accountancy Class 12 - Commerce

-1. Authorised Capital: It is an amount which is stated in the Memorandum of Association.
+1. Authorised Capital: It is an amount that is stated in the Memorandum of Association.
 It is the maximum amount that the company can raise by issuing shares.
 This maximum amount can be increased as per the procedures laid down in the Company Act.

 2. Issued Capital: It is a part of authorised capital which is offered by the company to the general public for subscription.
 For example, if the authorised capital of a company is Rs 1,00,000 divided into Rs 10 per share, then the issued capital cannot be more than Rs 1,00,000.